 Combining Households in Little Rock?
 How to Make Moving to a New Home a Quick and Stress-Free Transition02/13/2018When you are trying to merge households in Little Rock, there's no boundary to how complicated it can become.
-You should be able to make this transition a lot simpler, however, when you create a well thought out.
+You should be able to make this transition a lot easier, however, when you create a well thought out.
 We're not meaning an everday garden-variety type plan.
-An event of this magnitude requires a decent amount of strategic planning.
+An event of this magnitude requires some strategic planning.
 Dropping hints about why your stuff must be in the new home and why most of their stuff should be recycled or gotten rid of, is not going to fly.
 A more fruitful way of attending to this requires you both reviewing all of your choices, listing some ideas, and then searching for new ways to make things go flawlessly.
-Follow these four tips to help you begin.
+Here are four tips to help you begin.
 Tip #1 Review the expectations prior to moving anything in Little Rock.
 If you choose to combine households, you both should take into account that you have your unique ways of accomplishing tasks.
 Everyday routines and behaviors will have to mesh together.
-When you know what to expect, the change will be much easier.
+When you know what to expect, the transition will be much easier.
 No matter if you're moving to a new home or moving into your partner's residence, these are a few things you must ask.
 How are we going to combine our stuff and put them in the rooms of the home?
-Can I update color pallets, where the furniture is set-up, etc. so I can feel more at home there?
+Can I update color schemes, where the furniture is set-up, etc. so I can feel more at home there?
 If I would like to read a magazine, is there a quiet place where I can sit to do this?
 Will there be sufficient area at your pad so we can entertain or I can play poker with my friends?
 Will I be able to turn one of the rooms to an office or is there another area where I can set up a workspace? can we have a different area in the residence where we can do a few things on our own?
 Getting all of this right there on the table will allow you to work with eachother and ward off any potential issues.
 Tip # 2 Tag duplicate things and pick and choose favorites from each person's stuff.
-There was a television show named “Clean Sweep” on which professionals helped homeowners clean a couple rooms of mess during a two-day timeframe.
+There was a television show called “Clean Sweep” on which professionals helped homeowners clean a couple rooms of mess during a two-day timeframe.
 This wasn't simple and there were usually a few edgy discussions between those homeowners.
-We do not want you to endure that, so here are several ways to make things move along easily.
+We do not want you to endure that, so here are several ways to make things move along without tears.
 Take an inventory where you're living now.
-You both may own duplicates of a lot of things; small things like pizza cutters and pans and larger things like dining room tables, dressers, beds and couches.
-Make a Keep, Sell, Donate and Toss list.
+You both may own duplicates of a lot of things; small things like pizza cutters and pans and bigger things like dining room tables, dressers, beds and couches.
+Make a Keep, Sell, Donate and Trash list.
 How do you decide where to put these items?
 Begin by evaluating their condition.
 Is one of the two looking worn or in need of a repair?
 It's out.
 At times bigger can be better (especially in the case of a shared bed).
 Which option goes best in the room you're moving it into?
 Next, look at the quality of the things.
 Is one of the options of a much higher quality than the other and expected to last longer?
 No-brainer.
 Pick the better things.
-Tip # 3 Come to an agreement about how these belongings will go into the new place.
+Tip # 3 Come to an agreement about how these belongings will be arranged into the new place.
 This is important because you do not want to begin moving in and then say, “Wait a minute, where's all my stuff supposed to go?”.
 It does not need to get complicated.
 Just talk through each room and weigh where you'll set what.
 If you make some rough sketches before the move, you'll remember what you decided.
 What if there isn't a great supply of space?
 An empty kitchen cabinet can hold work files, books, collectibles and other items.
 You can also buy floating shelves, wall mounted shelves and under-bed storage boxes.
 Over the door hooks and organizers can give a place for shirts, ties, hats, scarves, handbags and even jewelry.
 Tip # 4 Compromise, not criticize the other's belongings.
 They might possess things that you think are hideous but have sentimental value to the other person.
 You might believe that this is a good time to just go wild and get rid of all the things that you believe are useless or ugly.
 That assortment of baseballs that he has collected over the years?
 Out of here.
 Those dolls and stuffed animals that seem to be everywhere in her apartment?
 Gone.
 Just discuss with them genuinely and make clear why you believe something will not fit into your new place and then see if you can uncover a compromise.
 If you both have dinnerware, for example, you can use one set for casual occasions and the other for special occasions.
 If your partner has a shot glass, stamp, coin, candle, snow globe, guitar, or doll collection, Buzzfeed gives you 31 incredibly creative ways to show this stuff.
-If your partner is sentimental about some of their furniture, can you reupholster that chair so it suits both of your tastes?
+If your partner is sentimental about some of their furniture, can you reupholster that chair so it suits both of your likes?
 Paint a end table?
 Get a new top for the dining room table?
 Whether you're moving together into a new home or one person is moving in with another, it is vital to be considerate of each other's needs because this metamorphosis is unique for both of you.
 At A-1 Freeman, we know that moving is a major change in your life so we want to assist in making it less anxious.
-Whether you're simply moving around the corner or to a totally different part of the country, let us do most of the hard work for you.
+Whether you're simply moving around the corner or to a vastly different part of the country, let us do most of the hard work for you.
 And when you decide which belongings you are going to move, we will treat each item with the proper care and respect it deserves.
 Click here to get started on a quote today!!